2010 Alabama Crimson Tide football team: Recruiting class

-After their victory over Michigan State in the Capitol One Bowl, Alabama's final team statistics were released.
+Statistics

 On the defensive side of the ball, they ranked third in scoring defense (13.54 points per game), fifth in total defense (286.38 yards per game), tenth in rushing defense (110.15 yards per game) and thirteenth in passing defense (176.23 yards per game).
 They were also the conference leaders in both scoring and total defense.
 On offense, nationally the Crimson Tide ranked 18th in scoring offense (35.69 points per game), 22nd in total offense (444.08 yards per game), 27th in passing offense (261.15 yards per game) and 29th in rushing offense (182.92 yards per game).
 Individually, Robert Lester led the SEC with an average of 0.62 interceptions per game.

-Awards
+Awards and honors

 In the weeks following the SEC Championship Game, multiple Alabama players were recognized for their on-field performances with a variety of awards and recognitions.
 At the team awards banquet on December 6, Mark Barron, Dont'a Hightower, and Greg McElroy were each named the permanent captains of the 2010 squad.
 At that time Julio Jones was named the 2010 most valuable players with Dont'a Hightower and Mark Barron named defensive players of the year and Greg McElroy and Mark Ingram named the offensive players of the year.

 The SEC recognized several players for their individual performances with various awards.
 Defensive back Mark Barron, wide receiver Julio Jones and offensive guard Barrett Jones were all named to the AP All-SEC First Team.
 Offensive lineman James Carpenter, defensive lineman Marcell Dareus, running back Mark Ingram, linebacker Dont'a Hightower and defensive back Robert Lester were all named to the AP All-SEC Second Team.
 Quarterback Greg McElroy and center William Vlachos were each named AP All-SEC Honorable Mention.
 Four players were named to the Coaches' All-SEC First Team including Barron, James Carpenter, Marcell Dareus and Julio Jones.
 Barrett Jones, William Vlachos, Mark Ingram, Dont'a Hightower, return specialist Trent Richardson and defensive backs Robert Lester and Dre Kirkpatrick were named to the Coaches' All-SEC Second Team.
 Four players were named to the Freshman All-SEC Coaches' Team including offensive lineman D.J.
 Fluker, linebacker C.J.
 Mosley, defensive back Dee Milliner and punter Cody Mandell.

 In addition to the conference awards, several players were also named to various national All-American Teams.
 Julio Jones and Mark Barron were named to the AP All-American Second Team and Marcell Dareus and Barrett Jones were named to the AP All-American Third Team.
 Barron was also named to the All-America team by the Football Writers Association of America (FWAA).
 Quarterback Greg McElroy, tight end Preston Dial and offensive lineman James Carpenter were all selected to play in the Under Armour Senior Bowl.